 WordPress installs another plugin by default called Akismet.
 Leave the Akismet plugin in the plugins section for now.
 We explain how to configure and use WordPress antispam plugins in other tutorials.

-To learn more about plugins, see this tutorial:
+To learn more about using WordPress plugins, see the tutorial below:

 Now that you have deleted all of the default and/or unnecessary content that WordPress automatically adds with every new installation, go back to your WordPress Dashboard.
-You will see that the Dashboard is empty and that the only items left are the information panels (e.g. At a Glance, Quick Draft, etc …
+You will see that the Dashboard is empty and that the only items left are the information panels (e.g. Activity, WordPress News, etc …

 (Dashboard info panels)